Preschool Sorting Activities With Jar Lids

 Jar lids are great options for kids activities: they're readily available; they're easy to handle and store; they're practically mess-free.

-And the variety of sizes and colors - from glass jars, plastic containers, beverage bottles - offers endless possibilities for making comparisons, sorting, matching, and stacking.
+The variety of sizes and colors - from glass jars, plastic containers, beverage bottles - offers endless possibilities for making comparisons, sorting, matching, and stacking.

 In this activity, kids practice early math skills as they sort jar lids by size and color.

-Kids can help wash and dry lids as an added activity.
-Store the lids in a large empty coffee can or other up-cycled container.
-Place the container on a shelf where it is accessible for independent playtime, or until you are ready to set up an activity.
+Store the lids in large empty coffee can or other up-cycled container.
+Place the container on a shelf where it is accessible for independent playtime, or until you are ready to set up a sorting and counting activity.

 Sorting jar lids preschool math

-Along with the lids, we recycled plastic produce containers for these sorting activities.
-The jar lids are conveniently stored in the produce containers after the activities.
+The jar lids are conveniently stored in the produce containers until we need them.

 1. Sort jar lids by size.